-In order for me to be up-to-date in current internet technology, I have been enrolled in weekly lessons at the Apple School in the Farmer's Market complex.
-The one-to-one instruction begins at 7 am.
-Currently, I am studying movie editing and special effect, and placing a video onto the iDisk.
-I learned that I no longer need to send a big file by burning a CD or DVD.
-I love my MacBook and iPhone.
+In order for me to be up-to-date in current Internet technology, I have been enrolled in weekly lessons at Apple School in the Farmer's Market complex.
+The one to one instruction begins at 7 A.M. and currently I am studying movie editing and special effects, and placing a video onto the iDisk.
+I learned I no longer need to send a big file by burning a CD or DVD.
+I love my McBook and iPhone.

 As President of the World Association, I often need to be at many places at the same time.
 Now I can record my message on video, place it on an iDisk and send it by link.
-Sometimes, I use PowerPoint presentations with automatic advancing and voice, so I can give my presentation without being there in person.
-What a great advance in technology!!
-There is much more I could write about, but for now, I want to try to limit my memoir to around fifteen pages.
-There will be more to come in the near future!
+Sometimes, I use power point presentation with automatic advancing and voice, so I can give my presentation without being there in person.
+What a great advances in technology!!
+There is more that I can write about; but for now I want to try to limit my memoir ten pages.
+There will be more to come in the near future.